 SafeDNS works with all your internet connected devices such as Windows and Macs, tablets, smartphones and gaming systems, with detailed statistics on internet usage.
 A little more technical know-how needed to setup, but site has complete instructions and FAQ’s on their website.
 As with OpenDNS, you don’t have the ability to use different filtering levels per user or device (at least I didn’t see that mentioned on ther web site).
 A new feature just added is the option to enforce YouTube Restricted mode.

 SafeDNS is $19.95 per year after a Free 15 day trial.

 Learn more: SafeDNS – Internet at Home

-Luma is a replacement for your existing Wi-Fi router.
+Luma works a bit differently, as it is a replacement for your existing Wi-Fi router.
 Luma is designed to provide a faster, stronger, and more secure signal using three smaller units throughout your home.
 Luma also has parental control options built-in.
 These are similar to Circle, Koala and Torch – pausing the internet, daily time limits, and age-appropriate content filtering.

 Luma costs between $149-$299 depending on how many of the units you need for your home.

 These parental control tools cover every device in your home WHILE they are connected to the Internet over (such as a Wi-Fi connection).
 This means that iPhones or other smartphones connected using 3G or 4G would not be covered by these solutions.
 This could be a fairly easy workaround for kids using their phone.
 In those cases you may want to consider some of the monitoring tools installed directly on a device or that provide monitoring regardless of the type of connection.
 (Circle has launched Circle Go to address this.)